anniekvandijk/alpacashow-admin-app/src/documents/to-do.md

 # TODO's

 # General
+* [X] - epics - as many as I can think of
+* [X] - userstories - not all, start with one epic and finish some businessvalue first!
+* [X] - Scenario's - same as userstories, not all at ones, things can change when first part of the software is being developed
-* [X] - full application picture - high level
+* [X] - high level application picture > frontend - backend - database
-* [X] - project structure - high level
+* [X] - high level project structure
 * [X] - add to GIT, add to Travis
-* [X] - epics - as many as I can think of
-* [ ] - userstories - not all, start with one epic and finish some businessvalue first!
-* [ ] - Scenario's - same as userstories, not all at ones, things can change when first part of the software is released.

 # Backend
 * [ ] - application picture - high level